daizhengxue/matic-docs/docs/pos/design/validator/core-components/milestone.md

 When a new block is proposed, all validator nodes in the network engage in a voting process to determine its validity and ultimate finalization.
 Each validator node casts its vote based on the block hash of the proposed block. **If the block receives more than two-thirds (2/3) of the total votes from the participating validator nodes, it attains the required threshold for finality**.

-When a block obtains this majority consensus and becomes final, it secures its place within the blockchain. **This means that the finalized block cannot be altered, reversed, or tampered with in any manner going forward**.
+When a block achieves finality through majority consensus, it is added to the blockchain and becomes **unalterable, irreversible, and immune to any form of tampering**.

 Determining finality through the Milestone feature ensures the integrity and immutability of the blockchain, fostering a robust and secure environment.
 It establishes a clear and unalterable history of transactions and events, enabling participants to rely on the validity and permanence of the data stored within the blockchain.